-Here’s the good news: The push to hire more women in the tech sector has resulted in a rise of the number of women in the workforce.
+Here’s the good news: The push to hire more women in the tech sector has resulted in a rise in the number of women in the workforce.

 Here’s the bad news: That rise is beginning to slow.